xiaonia/kotlin-web-site/pages/docs/reference/enum-classes.md

 ```
 </div>

-The enum constants also implement the [Comparable](/api/latest/jvm/stdlib/kotlin/-comparable/index.html) interface,
+<span style="color:red;">The enum constants also implement the [Comparable](/api/latest/jvm/stdlib/kotlin/-comparable/index.html) interface,
-with the natural order being the order in which they are defined in the enum class.
+with the natural order being the order in which they are defined in the enum class.</span>